-2. By using our websites (through any device) you agree that this Cookies Notice applies to that use.
+1.2 When using our websites and mobile services (through any device) this Cookies Notice applies to that use.

-3. We reserve the right to make changes to our Cookie Notice.
-Any such changes shall appear on all our websites and become effective immediately.
-Your continued use of our website is taken as meaning that you agree to any such changes.
+1.3 We reserve the right to make changes to our Cookie Notice.
+Any such changes shall appear on all our websites and mobile services and become effective immediately.

-5.1 Session cookies – Session cookies last only for the duration of your visit and are deleted when you close your browser.
+1.6.1 Session cookies – Session cookies last only for the duration of your visit and are deleted when you close your browser.
 These facilitate various tasks such as allowing a website to identify that a user of a particular device is navigating from page to page, supporting website security or basic functionality.
 Some of the cookies we use are session cookies.
-For example, they help us to ensure the security of your online account servicing session, and can also keep you signed in while you move between pages or service your account.
+For example, they help us to ensure the security of your online account servicing session, and can also keep you signed in while you move between pages or services within your account.
 Our session cookies used for security are designed to be very difficult to read, change, access or use except by us when you have an active online account manager session.
-They contain no personal information that can be used to identify an individual (for example, our cookie named Identity.Cookie).

-6. If you wish to restrict or block the cookies which are set by any website, including our website, you should do this through the browser settings for each browser you use, on each device you use to access the internet.
+1.7 If you wish to restrict or block the cookies that are set by our website or mobile services, you should do this through the initial cookie options screen.
+These will need to be refreshed every three months.

-7. Please be aware that some of our services, for example online account management, will not function if your browser does not accept cookies.
+1.8 Please be aware that some of our services, for example online account management, will not function if your browser does not accept necessary cookies.
 However, you can allow cookies from specific websites by making them “trusted websites” in your internet browser.

-8. You may wish to visit the website https://ico.org.uk/your-data-matters/online/cookies/ which contains comprehensive information on how to do this on a wider variety of browsers.
+1.9 You may wish to visit the website https://ico.org.uk/for-the-public/online/cookies/ that contains comprehensive information on how to do this on a wider variety of browsers.